Gofio: the Nutritious Superfood from the Canary Islands

 Gofio is a nutrient-dense food that provides a wide range of vitamins, minerals, and antioxidants.
 The exact nutritional profile of gofio depends on the ingredients used to make it, but in general, it is a good source of carbohydrates, fiber, protein, and healthy fats.

-Traditional dishes with gofio
+Traditional Dishes with Gofio

 Gofio is a key ingredient in many traditional dishes from the Canary Islands, where it is used to add flavor, texture, and nutrition.
 Here are some examples of popular dishes made with gofio: